Serra dos Aimorés, Minas Gerais

-Serra dos Aimorés is a Brazilian municipality located in the north-east of the state of Minas Gerais.
-Its population as of 2020 was 8,713 living in a total area of 215 km².
+Serra dos Aimorés is a Brazilian municipality located in the north-east of the state of Minas Gerais, at its namesake, the Serra dos Aimorés.
+Its population as of 2020 was 8,713 living in a total area of 215 km2.
 The city belongs to the statistical mesoregion of Vale do Mucuri and to the statistical microregion of Nanuque.
 It became a municipality in 1962.
 Before this time, it was a disputed region between the states of Minas Gerais and Espírito Santo.

+Geography

 Serra dos Aimorés is located at an elevation of 209 meters on the state boundary with Bahia.
 The nearest major population center is Nanuque.
 Most of the population lives in the urban area.